chriswe12/Codex/first_person_racing/README.md

 - **A** or **Left Arrow** – Steer left
 - **D** or **Right Arrow** – Steer right

-The HUD in the top‑left corner displays your current speed and completed lap count.
+The HUD in the top‑left corner displays your speed in km/h, the current gear and completed lap count.
 Audio will start once you press any control key.